Skip to main content

 Drawdown Math: The Recovery Problem

-In 'Why Risk Management Is Your Real Edge' (Lesson 1), you saw the headline version: a 50% drawdown requires a 100% gain to break even.
-That number is dramatic enough to stick.
-But most traders don't blow up in a single day.
+Nobody blows up in a single day.
 They bleed.
 A bad week here, an undisciplined stretch there, and suddenly they're staring at a 30% hole wondering how they got there.
+"I just need to make 30% back."
+Except the math says you actually need 42.9%.

-This lesson gives you the complete recovery table, the formula behind it, and the time dimension nobody talks about.
-By the end, you'll calculate recovery requirements for any drawdown level and see why capital preservation is the highest-expected-value play in trading.
+This lesson gives you the complete recovery table, the formula behind it, and the time dimension that gets overlooked.

 The Recovery Formula

 The basic principle from Lesson 1 was simple: losses and gains aren't symmetric.
 Losing 50% means you need to gain 100% to get back to where you started.
 That wasn't just a dramatic example.
-It's the rule at every level, and here's the formula:
+It's the rule at every level, and the formula is:

 Required recovery % = loss % / (1 - loss %)